-Winter has been relatively mild.
-After winter will come spring.
-With that, flowers will bloom, the sun will start shining, and the snow will melt.
+Spring weather has arrived!
+With that, the sun is shining, flowers will bloom, and of course, the snow will melt.
 Of these things, the third is not entirely positive.
 If you’re unprepared, melting snow can inflict serious damage to your home’s foundation, bringing water into the house, as well as possible mould and cracks to your foundation walls.

 There is no denying how powerful a force water can be.
 Fast melting snow, extremely heavy rain, and other aspects of this element’s force can be destructive.
 However, you can prepare for most snow-related issues with some basic home maintenance and smart planning.
 You’ll be able to enjoy the spring weather outdoors instead of worrying about costly repairs.